 In its recall notice to NHTSA, GM claimed that a short circuit on the printed circuit board could overheat the control-circuit ground wire, potentially creating a fire hazard.
 Dealers are correcting the problem free of charge by installing a wiring harness with an inline fuse.

-.
+Poor planning, combined with a tough economy, can have pretty disastrous results; witness the recent early closure of GM's Moraine, Ohio, SUV plant.
 GM is sending a clear message to its suppliers that inferior quality won't (can't, if the automaker is to survive intact in this economy) be tolerated.
 With rival Ford recently surpassing Toyota in certain quality measures, GM must make every effort to compete in perceived and real quality control.
 Hopefully, they're sending the same message to their own rank and file, who have been guilty of some pretty poor planning through the years themselves.--Colin Mathews